 Dzukou Valley is a trekkers paradise that provides an opportunity to admire its pristine landscapes.
 It is untouched by civilization and is the best short trek around Kohima.
 The Dzukou experience is being in nature amidst the breath-taking beauty where its rolling hills are covered in lush green forests.

 During the monsoons the valley is filled with rhododendrons and lilies while in winters, thin layers of snow cover these majestic landscapes.
 The stellar night sky is free from any city pollution.

-The Hornbill Festival is the best place to get a dose of Naga Culture.
+The Hornbill Festival is amongst the best places to visit in Nagaland to get a dose of Naga Culture.
 Often referred to as the Festival of Festivals, the Hornbill Festival witnesses all Naga tribes come together to exemplify their rich culture and unity.
 Although all tribes have their own unique festivals, the Hornbill Festival stands out for bringing all tribes under one roof.
 To know more, read my blog on Fun & Alternate Things to do at the Hornbill Festival – Perhaps India’s Coolest Festival.